United States congressional delegations from Utah

 Since Utah became a U.S. state in 1896, it has sent congressional delegations to the United States Senate and United States House of Representatives.
 Each state elects two senators to serve for six years.
 Before the Seventeenth Amendment in 1913, senators were elected by the Utah State Legislature.
 Members of the House of Representatives are elected to two-year terms, one from each of Utah's four congressional districts.
 Before becoming a state, the Territory of Utah elected a non-voting delegate at-large to Congress from 1850 to 1896.

-57 people have served either the Territory or State of Utah: 14 in the Senate, 41 in the House, and 2 in both houses.
+58 people have served either the Territory or State of Utah: 14 in the Senate, 42 in the House, and 2 in both houses.
 The average term for senators has been 15.3 years and the average term for representatives has been 6.7 years.
 The longest-serving senator was Orrin Hatch, from 1977 to 2019.
 The longest-serving representative is James V. Hansen, in office for 22 years from 1981 to 2003.
-No Utah women have served in the Senate, but four women - Reva Beck Bosone, Karen Shepherd, Enid Greene and Mia Love - have been Representatives.
+No Utah women have served in the Senate, but five women - Reva Beck Bosone, Karen Shepherd, Enid Greene, Mia Love, and Celeste Maloy - have been Representatives.

 The current dean of the Utah delegation is Senator Mike Lee, having served in Congress since 2011.

 U.S. Senate

 Each state elects two senators by statewide popular vote every six years.
 The terms of the two senators are staggered so that they are not elected in the same year.
 Utah's senators are elected in the years from classes 1 and 3.
 Senators were originally chosen by the Utah House of Representatives until the Seventeenth Amendment came into force in 1913.

-There have been seventeen senators elected from Utah, of whom five have been Democrats and twelve have been Republicans.
-Utah's current senators are Republicans Mike Lee, in office since 2011, and Mitt Romney, in office since 2019.
+There have been eighteen senators elected from Utah, of whom five have been Democrats and thirteen have been Republicans.
+Utah's current senators are Republicans Mike Lee, in office since 2011, and John Curtis, in office since 2025.